EvieHarv/HypixelStats/README.md

 ### Updates

-When a new update is available, you'll see a prompt in the top right of the dashboard to update.
+When a new update is available (Windows + Linux, MAC users reference [Building](https://github.com/EthanHarv/HypixelStats/wiki/Building)), you'll see a prompt in the top right of the dashboard to update.
 Click it, and you're done!
 It's that easy.

-## Disclaimer

-This is my first time using node, electron, and a bunch of other web-like technologies.
-I'm completely self-teaching and just trying to build something that <i>works</i>, so maybe the best practices aren't always used.
-If you notice something off, feel free to submit an issue!
-I'm always willing to learn where I went wrong and what the better way to do it is.